 - Trust God.
 I am still guilty of struggling with this one.
 It is just so HARD!
 I am a control freak, so it is hard to relinquish control to the Almighty sometimes.
 I am always quickly reminded though how much better His way is.
 Incorporating God earlier in my life would have spared me so much trouble and I regret that I didn’t include him more in my younger years.

 - Don’t chase the guy.
 Just don’t!
 So many guys play the game.
 If you are getting very little interaction back while you are jumping through hoops, he’s not the one, NO MATTER WHAT HE SAYS, NO MATTER!
 So many unspoken rules that you are never revealed.
-Don’t put in more effort than what they are.
+Don’t put in more effort than what he is.
 Having one-sided expectations can mentally destroy you.
 It is not worth it.

 - Having offspring is pretty amazing.
-In my late teens I had no plans on having kids.
+In my late teens, I had no plans on having kids.
 It just seemed like something I wouldn’t be good at, and I didn’t want to mess up a whole person!
-However, God has always had different plans for me in that area of my life and there I was 22 years old with a baby boy.
+However, God has always had different plans for me in that area of my life, and there I was 22 years old with a baby boy.
 After a couple of months of not being totally convinced of what all the hype was about, he looked up at me and grinned so big and wiggled around in excitement to interact with me and I was hooked and have been ever since.
 Children have a way of showing you what love truly is.
 When you realize just how accountable you are for their lives you don’t want to fail them.

 There you have it, the 10 most important lessons I have learned so far.
 Several more come to mind on an even more personal level.
 Who knows, maybe there will be a part 2 one day or better yet, much more will be disclosed in my book one day soon.